 What is a philosophy of education?

+Before we dive into the examples, it’s important to understand the purpose of a philosophy of education.
 This statement will provide an explanation of your teaching values and beliefs.
 Your teaching philosophy is ultimately a combination of the methods you studied in college and any professional experiences you’ve learned from since.
 It may even incorporate your own experiences (negative or positive) in education.
-Many teachers place their teaching philosophy in their resumes and/or on their websites for parents to view.
+Many teachers include their teaching philosophy on their resumes and/or on their websites for parents to view.

 There’s no right answer